 Getting to the Market

 We encourage walking, biking, taking public transportation, or carpooling to the market!

 Wednesday Evenings, June through October from 4 to 8 p.m.
-The Evening Market gives shoppers a convenient time to shop, socialize and listen to live music performances in a festive, relaxing environment.
-The market features locally grown produce, meat and cheese, and prepared food carts.
+The Evening Market gives shoppers a convenient time to shop, socialize, and listen to live music performances in a festive, relaxing environment.
+The market features locally grown produce, meat, cheese, and prepared food carts.
 Stock up on your groceries for the week during our convenient after work hours or grab dinner and dessert al fresco.
-If you are interested in becoming a vendor, we invite you to fill out the 2014 Wednesday Evening Farmers Market Application.pdf
+If you are interested in becoming an evening vendor in 2015, please email Carrie Dewitt, firstname.lastname@example.org.

 Did you forget to bring cash to the market?
 Stop into the market office and use your debit/credit card to purchase $5 wooden tokens you can use like cash on any market day.
 There is no transaction fee for customers and a minimum token purchase of $20 is required.